sass/dart-sass/README.md

     `@extend` defined outside that query.
 This isn't tracked explicitly, because it'll be irrelevant when [issue 1050][] is fixed.

+11. Some selector pseudos containing placeholder selectors will be rendered where they wouldn't be in Ruby Sass.
+This better matches the semantics of the selectors in question, and is more efficient.
+See [issue 2228][].

 [issue 1599]: https://github.com/sass/sass/issues/1599
 [issue 1126]: https://github.com/sass/sass/issues/1126
 [issue 2120]: https://github.com/sass/sass/issues/2120